 Photo courtesy: ms.Tea

-Changes in lifestyle and dietary patterns have resulted in modern world illnesses like coronary artery disease, diabetes, stroke, cancers, etc., in higher frequencies than ever before.
-Several research and experimental epidemiological studies have clearly suggested that the trends in these diseases patterns link very closely to the diet we consume.
+Change in lifestyle and dietary patterns has resulted in modern world illnesses like irritable bowel syndrome, coronary artery disease, diabetes, stroke, cancers, etc., in higher frequencies than ever before.
+Several research and experimental epidemiological studies have clearly suggested that the trends in these diseases patterns linked very closely to the diet we consume.

 Consequently, new interest has risen in the medicinal properties of food items like herbs, spices, vegetables, and fruits along with their peels.